STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: STFlow: generative modeling of geometric trajectories using data-dependent couplings

 \subsection{Model Architecture}

-The two main building blocks of the architecture for $v_\theta(\mathbf{x}, \mathbf{h}, \mathcal{E}, \tau)$ are the \textit{Spatial message passing} (SMP) layer and the \textit{Temporal convolution} (TC) layer.
-Generally, interactions among the nodes are governed by the relative positioning of nodes, whereas the temporal correlation affects the increments between subsequent positions in translation-symmetric systems.
-Consequently, we let the SMP layer operate on positions, while the TC layer operates on velocities.
-The trajectory $\mathbf{x}^{c:T}$ and hidden representation $\mathbf{h}$ are updated after each layer, allowing each layer to make residual-style denoising modifications to the trajectory in the real geometric space, similar to \cite{han2024geometric}.
-Additionally, the connectivity and edge features $\mathcal{E}$ are updated after each TC layer to present subsequent SMP layers with more informative edge features.
-Both layers are given an encoding of $\tau$ as input, as is common in diffusion and flow matching models.
-A schematic of our architecture can be seen in Figure~\ref{fig:stflow}.

-Our SMP layer is based on the Equivariant graph convolutional layer (EGCL) by \citet{satorras2021en}, which captures spatial interactions by aggregating learned messages along the edges.
-The layer is defined as $\Delta \mathbf{x}^t, \mathbf{h}^t \leftarrow \text{EGCL}(\mathbf{x}^t, \mathbf{h}^t, \mathcal{E}^t, \tau)$, updating the positions and node features.
-The message passing is carried out independently for each timestep $t\in [c,T-1]$.
-The aim of the EGCL layer is to fuse the geometric information contained in the graph, informing nodes of their neighborhood.
+The two main building blocks of the architecture for $v_\theta(\mathbf{x}, \mathbf{h}, \mathcal{E}, \tau)$ are the \textit{Spatial message passing} (SMP) layer and the \textit{Temporal mixing} (TM) layer, visualized in Figure \ref{fig:stflow}.
+Our SMP layer is based on the Equivariant graph convolutional layer (EGCL) by \citet{satorras2021en} as used in \citet{han2024geometric}, which captures spatial interactions by aggregating learned messages along the edges.
+The layer is defined as $\Delta \mathbf{x}^t, \mathbf{h}^t \leftarrow \text{EGCL}(\mathbf{x}^t, \mathbf{h}^t, \mathcal{E}^t, \tau)$, learning the change in positions $\Delta \mathbf{x}^{c:T}$ and node features in a permutation-equivariant fashion.
+We set the graph topology to be function of node distances, which together with the edge features are recalculated after every SMP layer, making use of the new denoised positions.
+Message passing between nodes is conducted for each timestep independently.
+The EGCL layer fuses the geometric information contained in the graph, informing nodes of their spatial neighborhood.

-The temporal convolution is carried out by a UNet, based on the architecture of \cite{dhariwal2021diffusionmodelsbeatgans} designed for diffusion on images and allowing for conditioning on noise level $\tau$.
-We define it as $\Delta \mathbf{v}^{c:T}, \mathbf{h} \leftarrow \text{UNet}(\mathbf{h}, \tau)$.
-The function of the UNet is to capture the dynamics of individual trajectories and to propagate information in earlier timesteps towards later timesteps.
-More details about the SMP and TC layers can be found in \ref{appendix:egcl}.
-By alternating and stacking both spatial and temporal aggregation layers we enable the model to effectively capture and integrate complex spatio-temporal dependencies across the trajectory, resulting in a more accurate vector field approximation.